 The Graduate School of Nursing offers master's, post-master's and doctoral degrees, preparing registered professional and advanced practice nurses within nurse practitioner and nurse educator tracks for clinical practice, faculty, research and other nursing leadership positions.
-Specialties are also offered in selected areas.
+Subtrack professional and clinical education is also offered in selected areas.
 The basis for study includes theoretical foundations of professional and advanced practice nursing, research process and design, societal forces that influence nursing, advanced pathophysiology, pharmacology, health assessment, clinical decision making, track content and clinical education.

-Track Options to the Master of Science in Nursing degree
+Pathways to the Master of Science in Nursing degree

-The GSN offers, several tracks to the master's degree that lead to the preparation of nurse practitioners and nurse educators:
+Within the GSN master's program, several pathways lead to the preparation of nurse practitioners and nurse educators: